svn2github/jmodelica/branches/dev-5611/Docker/README.txt

 Building
 ========

-For the latest version of Ubuntu, navigate to the folder with the Dockerfile, and run:
+For the latest version of Ubuntu, navigate to the folder with the Dockerfile, and run (including the final dot):

-docker build -f ./Dockerfile_full_image . --build-arg DOCKER_LINUX_DIST=jmodelica/ubuntu_base --build-arg DOCKER_DIST_TAG=18.04 .
+docker build -f ./Dockerfile_full_image --build-arg DOCKER_LINUX_DIST=jmodelica/ubuntu_base --build-arg DOCKER_DIST_TAG=18.04 .

-For the CentOS version 7.4, run:
+For the CentOS version 7.4, run (including the final dot):

-docker build -f ./Dockerfile_full_image . --build-arg DOCKER_LINUX_DIST=jmodelica/centos_base --build-arg DOCKER_DIST_TAG=7.4 .
+docker build -f ./Dockerfile_full_image --build-arg DOCKER_LINUX_DIST=jmodelica/centos_base --build-arg DOCKER_DIST_TAG=7.4 .

 After build a docker image you can list all your local images by typing "docker images".
 By using the "IMAGE ID" visible when typing "docker images", you can attach to them by